Designing InterVarsity’s Web Strategy

 Ministry Partners

-Give to their local community
+Give to their local IV community

 See what’s happening in InterVarsity